db

 condition

-options DBRequestOptions <optional>
+options DbRequestOptions <optional>

 Example

-const { err, info } = db.adel("bk_user", { login: '123' });
+const { err, info } = db.adel("users", { login: '123' });

 console.log('deleted:', info.affected_rows);

-(static) adelAll(table, query, optionsopt)
+(async, static) adelAll(table, query, optionsopt)

 Description: